Get a demo

 Summary

-And the more teams understand these metrics and grow their commercial awareness the better.
-If everyone has visibility of the financials, then the more of a focus performance will become.
-Rather than dealing in cold hard cash, better performance also means a better agency.
-More parties, better clients, bigger and more fulfilling briefs and of course, personal satisfaction, pay rises and job stability.
+The more teams understand these metrics and grow their commercial awareness, the better.
+If everyone has visibility of the financials, there will be more focus on performance.
+Rather than dealing in cold, hard cash, better performance means a better agency.
+More parties, better clients, bigger and more fulfilling briefs and, of course, personal satisfaction, pay raises and job stability.